caraya/personal-blog/content/blog/color-js-a-css-color-tool-in-javascript.md

 let color4p3 = color4.to("p3");
 ```

-Note:
+&nbsp;

+!!! note **Note:**
 These examples purposefully ignore the issues of color gamut mapping and the possibility that, after conversion from a larger color space to a smaller one like sRGB, the resulting colors may be outside the smaller colorspace visible colors.
 Color.js provides tools and functions to deal with this; check [gamut mapping](https://colorjs.io/docs/gamut-mapping.html) for more information.
+!!!

 Once we define the color we can adjust different properties of the color that will change the color in place or will change it to a different color.

-The first color just gets a lightness adjustment. and will remain mostly the same.
+The first color gets converted to display-p3 and a lightness adjustment. and will remain mostly the same.

 ```js
 let color1Mod1 = new Color("rebeccapurple");